They are often hailed as the future of technology and money, but the truth is that cryptocurrencies have devastating impacts on the environment.

 And because computing power is constantly evolving, some of the machines used today in crypto mining will be outdated in a couple of years.

-As a result, millions of hardware devices will go into the landfill and will not be recycled as they should.
+As a result, millions of hardware devices will go into landfills and not be recycled as they should.

 In conclusion: digital money and electronic forms of payment could very well be the future as long as they serve a purpose, facilitate free trade, and are environmentally sustainable.